-Where:
+where:

-$TE{R;i}$ = total emission of pollutant i from road surface wear for the defined time period and spatial boundary [g], $N_j$ = number of vehicles in category j within the defined spatial boundary, $M{j}$ = mileage driven by vehicles in category j during the defined time period [km], EF R; j = TSP mass emission factor from road wear for vehicles in category j [g/km], $f{R;i}$ = mass fraction of TSP from road surface wear that can be attributed to particle size class i .
+TE R; i = total emission of pollutant i from road surface wear for the defined time period and spatial boundary [g], Nj = number of vehicles in category j within the defined spatial boundary, Mj = mileage driven by vehicles in category j during the defined time period [km], EF R; j = TSP mass emission factor from road wear for vehicles in category j [g/km], f R; i = mass fraction of TSP from road surface wear that can be attributed to particle size class i .

-The detailed methodology only provides a mass-weighted size classification of road surface wear particles based on the work of Klimont et al. (2002).
-Preliminary TSP emission factors for road surface wear are shown in Table 3-7.
+The detailed methodology only provides a mass-weighted size classification of road surface wear particles and is independent of speed.
+Preliminary TSP emission factors for road surface wear are shown in Table 3-8.
 These TSP values should correspond to primary particles from road surface wear, but they are based on limited information and are highly uncertain.
-The mass fraction of TSP in the different particle size classes is shown in Table 3-8.
+The mass fraction of TSP in the different particle size classes is shown in Table 3-9.